Dual-Degree Program with the Carey Business School

 - Holds a professional designation, such as CPA or CFA.

 - Statement of purpose: Explain why you are interested in earning the dual MA in Communication/MBA and how it will help your career.
-Double space your essay and limit it to 500 words or less (place the word count at the end of the document).
+Double space your essay and limit it to 500 words or less.

 MA in Communication Curriculum